pure-data/externals-howto/README.rst

       x->b_out = outlet_new(&x->x_obj, &s_bang);

-The pointers returned by ``outlet_new`` have to be saved in the class data space to be used later by the outlet routines.
+The pointers returned by ``outlet_new`` have to be saved in the class data space to be used later by the outlet functions.

 The order of the generation of inlets and outlets is important, since it corresponds to the order of inlets and outlets in the graphical